 Nowadays, Google provides quite cheap storage where you can store your SQL Server database backups.
 But it isn’t easy to make SQL Server backups directly to Google Drive on a regular basis using T-SQL Commands.
 However, it is really easy if you are using SqlBak.
 Continue reading How to Backup SQL Server to Google Drive

-With the help of SqlBak you can make not only scheduled database backups but also restore SQL Server backup when you need.
+With the help of SqlBak, you can make not only scheduled database backups but also restore SQL Server backup when you need it.
 In this blog post, we are going to explore the possible ways of restoring your database with the help of SqlBak.
 Continue reading Restore SQL Server Backup in 2 minutes

 Recently we ran load tests against our SQL Server to see how server performance changes and how SQL Server responds to the load.
 If you’re interested here you can find a tutorial on how to simulate load against a database using free SQL Server load simulator HammedDB.
 Continue reading How to Run SQL Server Load Tests Using HammerDB

-Let’s assume that you have to administer over 100 databases stored on multiple computers.
+Let’s assume that you have to administer over 100 databases that are stored on multiple servers.
 How can you make sure that every backup job is done as scheduled?

 Continue reading How to manage multiple SQL backups in one place

 For almost any DBA, the question “How often should I backup my database?” is undoubtedly one of the most important to ask and answer.
 The answer, as with so many other questions in life, is “It depends”.
 Depends on what?
 Let’s discuss this.
 Continue reading How often should I backup my database?